Arcadier/Plug-In-Billing-Engine/README.md

 **_Front End_**

-Going back to the root folder containing all the code for your Subscription Plug-In, navigate to “admin” > “subscribe.php” and open it.
+Going back to the root folder containing all the code for your Subscription Plug-In, navigate to `admin` > `subscribe.php` and open it.
 Search for the form tag that is shown in the picture below and you will need to change the following variables according to your unique plan (underlined).

 ![](https://user-images.githubusercontent.com/6611854/60490122-8503d280-9cd8-11e9-93a4-81ba50072c8e.png)